leaningtech/labs/sites/cheerpx/src/content/docs/13-tutorials/setup-svelte.md

 ## Script

-Add the following code to src/routes/+page.svelte to run bash using CheerpX. for a more detailed explanation click the following [instructions].
+We will now modify `src/routes/+page.svelte` to replace the Svelte example with a full-screen console running `bash` using CheerpX.
+For more details on the CheerpX logic itself, please see our [Getting Started] guide.

 ```js
 <style>